IndexrXYZ/Indexr/README.md

 > Programmable direct debits for crypto.

-- Weekly or monthly investments
+- Weekly or monthly investments.
 - Pay with **ETH, USDC, or fiat**
 - Powered by Stripe, EchoPay, and Bridge.
-- Seperate Repo with more details coming soon
+- Seperate Repo with more details coming soon.

 ---